OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/vrouter-cli-utilities-vnc.rst

 Example: dpdkinfo --ddp list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Tungsten Fabric Release 2011, you can use the dpdkinfo --ddp list
+In OpenSDN Release 2011, you can use the dpdkinfo --ddp list
 command to display the list of DDP profiles added in the vRouter.

 The dpdkinfo --ddp list displays a summary of the DDP profile added in